odnoklassniki/ok-unity3d-sdk/README.md

 Setup
 -------

-1. Based on which Unity major version you are using (4 or 5), you should retain the corresponding DLL file and delete the other (`odnoklassniki_unity4.dll` / `odnoklassiki_unity5.dll` in `Assets/Plugins`) - make sure that GUID of the given DLL stays the same, since if changed, it may break included prefabs.
+1. Based on which Unity major version you are using (4 or 5), you should retain the corresponding DLL file and metafile and delete the other (`odnoklassniki_unity4.dll`, `odnoklassniki_unity4.dll.meta` / `odnoklassiki_unity5.dll`, `odnoklassniki_unity5.dll.meta` in `Assets/Plugins`) - make sure that GUID of the given DLL stays the same, since if changed, it may break included prefabs.
+Note that this should be done BEFORE opening the project in Unity.
 2. Fill in application parameters in `OdnoklassnikiSettings.asset`
 3. Add the following entries to your `android.manifest`